d-voorhees/dvoorhees.github.io/_posts/2025-03-13-dont-have-to-know-it-all-software-engineering.md

 ---
 date: 2025-03-15
 layout: post
 title: "You Don’t Have to Know It All - But You Do Have to Be Willing to Learn"
 introduction: "As software evolves at lightning speed, your ability to learn matters more than your current tech stack.
-I’ve found that those who master problem-solving thrive, while those fixated on specific languages get left behind." seo\_title: "The Learning Engineer: Why Problem-Solving Skills Outrank Programming Languages | Tech Career Growth" seo\_description: "Continuous learning is the #1 skill for software engineers in 2025.
+I’ve found that those who master problem-solving thrive, while those fixated on specific languages get left behind."
+seo_title: "The Learning Engineer: Why Problem-Solving Skills Outrank Programming Languages | Tech Career Growth"
+seo_description: "Continuous learning is the #1 skill for software engineers in 2025.
 Strong problem-solving abilities trump programming language expertise.
-Find actionable strategies to build your learning engine for long-term tech career success." seo\_image: "/assets/images/blog-post-image.jpg"
+Find actionable strategies to build your learning engine for long-term tech career success."

-categories: [ "methods & strategy" ]
+categories: ["methods & strategy"]
 ---

 # Learning: The Software Engineer's True North